Symptoms & Effects of 5q Spinal Muscular Atrophy – Type 4

 In the UK, access to drug treatment (NHS-funded) is now only possible for those who have a clinical diagnosis of SMA Type 1, 2 or 3 and who meet the eligibility criteria.
 No drug treatments are currently available in the UK for people who have been given the clinical classification / diagnosis SMA Type 4.
 Discussions leading to this diagnosis should include a careful review of the history of the person’s onset of symptoms.

 In 2024, the National Institute of Health and Care Excellence (NICE) is reviewing whether the NHS in England will continue to fund the two drug treatments, nusinersen and risdiplam, that may be prescribed for people who have SMA Type 1, 2 or 3.
-You can read more about this review, why SMA UK is advocating for adults diagnosed with SMA Type 4 to have access to drug treatment and how you can get involved on this page.
+You can read more about this review and how SMA UK is advocating for adults diagnosed with SMA Type 4 to have access to drug treatment >.

 Support and advice can help manage the symptoms and effects.
 Nationally and internationally expert clinicians, researchers and people living with SMA are working together to review and update guidelines for best supportive care and management of symptoms.